na-na-hi/renget/archive/unesm.md

 “I’m surprised climbing the mountain was harder than jumping those guys,” said Torchic.

-“They only beat us last time by surprising us.
-They also maimed Phanpy’s face pretty badly.”
+“They only beat us last time by surprising us," said Cyndauil.
+"They also maimed Phanpy’s face pretty badly, so we couldn't chase 'em down.”

-“Guess so.
-I’m glad I returned the favor to that Mime Junior.
+“Guess so." said Torchic.
+"I’m glad I returned the favor to that Mime Junior.
 But Totodile, what did you do to Sudowoodo?
 She looked drunk.”

 Totodile shrugged.
 “I guess I drank more than I usually do before we fight.
 Maybe the alcohol got into my attacks.”